-Your baby is almost a toddler!
-Just two weeks from now, your little one enters into a new phase of life.
+Your baby is a toddler, entering into a new phase of life!
 Gone are the baby days — and life with a toddler is about to get even more fun.
 Before your child’s 12-month well-child check, it’s important to consider his or her developmental milestones.

 As a refresher, developmental milestones are benchmarks that we expect most children to reach by a certain age.
 They are not perfect indicators of progress, and some kids will be ahead or behind in some and still be neurologically normal kids.